ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

-An example of this would be to have a module util that handles authentication and communication against an API This util can be used by multiple modules to expose a common set of module options like the API endpoint, username, password, timeout, cert validation, etc, without having to add those options to each module spec.
+An example of this would be to have a module util that handles authentication and communication against an API This util can be used by multiple modules to expose a common set of module options like the API endpoint, username, password, timeout, cert validation, and so on without having to add those options to each module spec.

 The standard convention for a module util that has a shared argument spec would have